Affiliate links on Android Authority may earn us a commission. Learn more.

 Unfortunately, with zero confirmation from Nintendo that a Switch 2 is even in the pipeline, we don’t have many other rumored features to discuss.
 Head down further into this article for our wishlist features.

-What will the Nintendo Switch 2 price be?
+What could the Nintendo Switch 2 price be?

 One reason for the runaway success of the original Switch is its price.
 At $299, it is significantly less expensive than a PlayStation 5 and the same price as an Xbox Series S. However, that does not mean the Switch 2 would be priced similarly.

 If Nintendo does keep the original Switch in production when it launches a follow-up console — which is very possible considering Nintendo’s official statements on its continuing support for the original Switch — it could easily justify charging more for the Switch 2.
 For example, Nintendo could price a Switch 2 at $399.
-That’s still $100 less than an Xbox Series X and the same price as the digital-only version of the PlayStation 5.
+That’s still $100 less than an Xbox Series X and the same price as the original digital-only version of the PlayStation 5 (the slimmed-down version of the digital PS5 is getting a price increase).
 The success of the Switch has perhaps earned Nintendo the right to charge more, especially if it sees a ton of spec upgrades.

 If you think about it, that hypothetical $399 price would make a lot of sense.
 On the low end, you’d have the Switch Lite at $199.
 The original Switch would remain at $299, and the Switch OLED Model would be an upsell at its current price of $349.
 The Switch 2 could top the list as the newest and best model.
 Of course, Nintendo could make the Switch 2 feel more premium by eliminating the original Switch and dropping the Switch OLED Model to $299, too.